Fall & Winter

 Reading Week

-Last day to drop S course
+Last day to drop S courses

 Classes end in S and Y courses

-Final assessments in S and Y courses
+Final exams in S and Y courses

 For refund deadlines, please refer to the Office of Student Accounts website.